The Homosexual Was Invented in 1869

 It isn’t.
 In the original myth, men descended from the double-male seek other men.
 Women descended from the double-female seek other women.
 Only those from the androgyne seek the opposite sex.
 All three: equally natural, equally cosmic, equally the soul trying to remember itself.

 One could spend years with the implications.
 These were men with no feeds to scroll, no content to consume.
 They sat with questions.
-They examined their interoceptive experience—their felt sense of love, longing, recognition—with a rigor we've largely abandoned.
+They examined their interoceptive experience, their felt sense of love, longing, recognition, with a rigour we've largely abandoned.
 Maybe Aristophanes meant the myth literally.
 Maybe it's allegory.
 Or maybe it was the only way he could reach toward whatever unknowable process defines us, and who—or what—we were before we were born.

 Finally, Socrates speaks.
 But he doesn’t offer his own theory—he recounts what he learned from a woman named Diotima, a priestess who taught him the mysteries of love.

-Her teaching is a ladder.
+Her teaching is that love is a ladder.
 And you climb it through desire.

 You begin with the love of one beautiful body.
 A specific person, a specific form that stirs you.
-But if you’re paying attention—if you’re thinking—you start to notice that the beauty in this body resembles the beauty in other bodies.
+But if you’re paying attention—thinking—you start to notice that the beauty in this body resembles the beauty in other bodies.
 You’re not just attracted to him.
 You’re attracted to something in him that exists elsewhere too.

 Eros is the engine of philosophy.
 Desire is what moves you up the ladder.
 And where does it start?
 With a man’s love for a beautiful youth.